 - 3 cups (700ml) tap water

 - In a big bowl mix the flour, salt and sugar (optional) together.
 Add the yeast and mix.
-Pour water (don’t use hot water or you may kill the yeast) and stir using a spatula or a wooden spoon until the flour is well incorporated and distributed.
+Pour gradually the water and stir using a spatula or a spoon until the flour is well incorporated and distributed.
 Take your time because the flour needs a couple of minutes to fully absorb the water.
 It is possible to need more water if the flour hasn’t been absorbed.
 Pour water gradually (no more than 1 tablespoon each time) until the dough is evenly sticky and shaggy.
 Don't rush.
 The dough should be neither too dry nor too runny.

 - Preheat the oven to 500 °F (260°C), with a rack in the lower third position, and place the covered pot(s)/baking pan(s) (with the lid on if there is one) in the center of the rack.
 Leave the pot(s)/pan(s) for half an hour and the Dutch oven/cast iron pot for up to one hour.

-- Put the dough in the pot(s)/pan(s) and cover them.
+- Put carefully the dough in the pot(s)/pan(s) and cover them.
 (Be extremely careful because the lids are super hot.)
 If there isn't a lid, put the dough in and cover the pot(s)/pan(s) with parchment paper or foil.
-Leave the lid on (or parchment paper or foil) for half an hour at 392°F/200°C. Then remove it.
-Bake for another 15 minutes.
+Leave the lid on (or parchment paper or foil) for half an hour at 392°F/200°C. Then really carefully remove the cover and bake for another 15 minutes.
 Insert a sharp knife into the middle of the bread (all the way to the bottom).
-If it comes out with batter stuck to it, the bread needs more time.
+If it comes out with batter stuck to it, the bread needs more time, approximately 10 minutes.
 If it comes out dry, the bread is ready.

 - Let your loaf or loaves cool completely on a rack, about 2 hours.